RCIC-UCI-Public/yaml2rpm/README.md

 If you want to build yaml2rpm RPMS and install them from source repo, see Building
 ### Prerequisites

 1. Python 2 or 3.
-Required python modules: yaml and datetime.
+Required python modules: argparse, socket, datetime.
+There are 4 python modules that will be automatically built and installed during the "Building" step:

+   - future: for compatibility of python 2/3 code
+   - ruamel-yaml & ruamle-ycml-clib: used by the  main script gen-definitions.py
+   - setuptools: for build python dependent packages.

 1. If you are using a very stripped-down CentOS image (similar to the official CentOS 7 image in Amazon, you will want to make certain you have the following packages and package groups installed